 100%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a well-crafted skill that efficiently covers Strapi development patterns with executable code examples, clear workflow steps with validation checkpoints, and appropriate progressive disclosure.
-It respects Claude's intelligence by focusing on Strapi-specific patterns (factory functions, query operators, file structure conventions) rather than explaining general concepts.
-The content is concise yet comprehensive for its scope.
+It respects Claude's intelligence by jumping straight into Strapi-specific patterns without explaining general concepts.
+The content is comprehensive yet concise, covering content types, controllers, services, lifecycle hooks, and API querying in a scannable format.

 | Dimension | Reasoning | Score |